Museum Display Cases: Anti-Reflective + UV Spec Guide

 How long does the humidity buffer in a sealed museum case actually last?

 A silica-gel cassette sized for the case interior typically holds 45-55% RH for 8-12 weeks before it needs reconditioning, assuming the gasket seal is intact and the case isn't repeatedly opened.
 The two variables that move that range are cassette mass per liter of internal volume (more silica gel = longer hold) and the seal quality at the lid joint.
-We test ours by closing a sealed case around a calibrated hygrometer for 90 days and logging the drift.
-Any case claiming "climate-controlled" without that test data is selling a closed box, not a buffered environment.
+The way to verify a claim is a logged hold-time run — a calibrated hygrometer sealed inside the closed case for 90 days, with the RH drift recorded.
+Any case claiming "climate-controlled" without a hold-time figure behind it is selling a closed box, not a buffered environment.

 Are museum display cases worth it for objects without curatorial-grade value?